glaphi/Smashtag/README.md

 ## Updating

-On pulling down requesting the search update.
+Pull down to refresh search.
-Each update creates a new section with its number as a title.
+Each update creates a new section with its number as a hearder.

 ![New search request](https://github.com/glaphi/Smashtag/blob/master/Readme/TwitterSearchAfterRefresh.png)